edwinsage/Talon_Bot/README.md

 knowledge of the Talon_Bot code, except for a few variables.
 Check out docs/Unit_API.md for details.

-Note that Talon_Bot is released under the AGPL, meaning that if you host the bot for other people to use, you must make sure that the links to the source code given by the !help command remain intact.
+Note that Talon_Bot is released under the AGPL, meaning that if you host the bot for other people to use, you must make sure that the links to the source code given by the !license command remain intact.
 In particular, this means IF YOU MAKE CHANGES TO THE SOFTWARE, YOU MUST HOST THE CODE SOMEWHERE AND UPDATE THE LINKS TO POINT TO IT.
 This could be as simple as cloning the repo on Github and pushing your changes there.